parrt/cs601/lectures/page.generation.md

 }
 ```

 You need to set your web server to map all URLs (but images etc...) to your dispatcher so any `/x/y?args` lands you in your single servlet.
-Here is how to [configure Jetty to map all non-static page URLs to a single servlet](https://github.com/parrt/cs601-webmail-skeleton/blob/master/src/WebmailServer.java).

 Now, you have totally isolated your project code from the notion of how pages are requested.
 You could, for example, build a cmd-line tool that generated pages.